cech92/test-drf-with-react-redux/README.md

 Regarding the front-end I used axios to make the HTTP calls.
 No templates have been installed.

-It takes me around 5 hours and 30 mins to make this project, of these 6 only 2 for the back-end part.
+It takes me around 6 hours to make this project, of these 6 only 2 for the back-end part.
 I had some challenges with the front-end because besides the fact that I am not as experienced as for the back-end part I've always used it with javascript and not with typescript.